DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 The item-id of a bag (= bag-id) is the UUID under which it was stored.
 The item-id of a file or directory is the bag-id with the percent-encoded file path appended to it.
-[Percent-encoding] is a way to map the path to an ASCII string without spaces.
+[Percent-encoding] is a way to map the path to a string containing only a subset of ASCII, particularly characters that can be used as part of a URI.
 The actual path may of course contain non-ASCII characters.
 The character encoding should be UTF-8.

+This way we further support **authenticity** because we have a simple mapping between the exact location where each item is stored and its global identifier.
+The only extra information we need is the base directory of the bag store.
+Also note that we build on the open **standard**s by using the percent encoding scheme from the URI definition (RFC3986) .

-We can use `easy-bag-store` to find and item for us.
+We can use `easy-bag-store` to find an item for us.

 [Percent-encoding]: https://tools.ietf.org/html/rfc3986#section-2.1